-237. For all these reasons and considering the record as a whole, the Court then concluded that substantial evidence did not support the new use registration decision.
+244. For all these reasons and considering the record as a whole, the Court then concluded that substantial evidence did not support the new use registration decision.
 Id. at 1144; see also id. at 1124.
-While EPA had found two benefits from the uses, it had "failed to perform a proper analysis of the risks and the resulting costs of those uses."
+While EPA had found risks and the resulting costs of those uses."
 Id. at 1144.